-You can add additional employee cards at no cost, up to 99 cards.
+You can add up to 99 additional employee cards at no extra cost.

 Trip Cancellation/Interruption Insurance

-Similar to the coverage offered by Chase’s Sapphire cards, if you need to cancel or end a trip early because of a covered reason like illness or server weather, Ink Preferred cardholders will be eligible for up to $5,000 of coverage per person for prepaid, nonrefundable travel expenses as long as you booked your trip with your card.
+If you need to cancel or end a trip early because of a covered reason like illness or severe weather, Ink Preferred cardholders will be eligible for up to $5,000 of coverage per person for prepaid, nonrefundable travel expenses so long as you booked your trip with your card.
+It's similar to the coverage offered by Chase's Sapphire cards.